Build a 3D flower card in this fun Mother’s Day craft for kids! This is a great way to give flowers to Mom or Grandma and get creative, too.

 We had a lot of circles to do!

 The crumpling is to give the flowers a little bit of a 3D effect and to look a little like flower petals.

-For the middle of the flower, we glued on a button.
-[That part George was super excited to do and he wanted to put that on right away for each flower!]
+For the middle of each flower, we glued on a button.
+George was super excited to do this part and he wanted to put that on right away for each flower!

 And then with a dab of glue to attach the flower to their stems to finish off the cards!